AlgoMaster Logo

 Intuition

-The most natural first thought: if some string x divides both str1 and str2, then x must be a prefix of both strings.
-And since we want the largest such string, we can start from the longest possible candidate and work our way down.
+If a string x divides both str1 and str2, then x must be a prefix of both strings.
+Since we want the largest such string, we can start from the longest possible candidate and work down.

-What is the longest possible candidate?
-It cannot be longer than the shorter of the two strings.
-And its length must divide both len(str1) and len(str2), otherwise you could not repeat it to form either string exactly.
+The longest possible candidate cannot exceed the shorter of the two strings.
+Its length must also divide both len(str1) and len(str2), otherwise repeating it cannot reproduce either string exactly.

-So the approach is: try every prefix of str1 whose length divides both string lengths, check if repeating that prefix produces both strings, and return the longest one that works.
+So we try every prefix of str1 whose length divides both string lengths, check whether repeating that prefix produces both strings, and return the longest prefix that works.

 Algorithm